 Cantón Restaurant Video Review:

 Barra da Tijuca (also known as just Barra) was our favorite neighborhood during our stay in Rio de Janeiro.
-Barra felt safer, cleaner, and way more laid back than Copacabana and Ipanema.
+This town felt safer, cleaner, and way more laid back than Copacabana and Ipanema.
 Barra is known by locals as the Miami of Rio de Janeiro with the best beaches and restaurant experiences.

 As you explore Barra, you can relax more and explore with your electronics more freely.